top of page

 Meeting with Pride in Place Chair

 I'm looking forward to working with Pete to ensure this funding is used for good in the Woodgate Community.
+Since, opening my survey late last year, I have received over 200 responses from the community.
+I am grateful to all those that have responded and will be in touch with next steps.

 Have your say on Pride in Place funding for Woodgate and Bartley Green